 - These differences may require couples to develop communication skills that are new to the relationship.

 - Emotional and behavioral reactions to Covid-19 seem to depend on where individuals get their information and with whom they are discussing the situation.

 - Differences in perception cause some individuals to question their own sensibility.

-Word of advice: In the midst public announcements, news, gossip and rumors, anxiety itself has become a communicable disease and is likely interfering with your own thoughts and feelings about covid-19.
+Word of advice: In the midst of public announcements, news, gossip and rumors, anxiety has become a communicable disease and is likely interfering with your own thoughts and feelings about covid-19.

 - Sit together in a comfy spot.